“The detail and atmosphere created here was excellent.”

 The Paper War

-With little physical resistance to deal with, it wasn't long before the German command began interfering in daily life, its main weapon being a formidable bureaucracy, generating new laws and orders on a daily basis.
+In this interesting exhibit you’ll learn how, with little physical resistance to deal with, it wasn't long before the German command began interfering in daily life, its main weapon being a formidable bureaucracy, generating new laws and orders on a daily basis.

 As restrictions and shortages increased, daily life for islanders became more difficult.
 This recreation of a Jersey home during the occupation gives an insight into the make do and mend mentality that kept residents going throughout these dark years.